juji-io/site/blog/can-i-build-my-chatbot-with-gpt-4-how-hard-is-it.md

 To store and retrieve enterprise data during a chat, chatbots may also need to be integrated with an enterprise's backend data systems (e.g., a CRM system that stores prospect or customer information or a learning system that stores all learning materials).

 Each third-party integration will require additional engineering effort, including authentication, testing, system interfacing, and performance scalability.
 Unfortunately GPT-4 or AutoGPT cannot help you do the integration yet.
 If you use GPT-4 to build a real-world, two-way chatbot that supports a set of specific tasks and integrate with third-party systems from the ground up, budget 4-6 engineers for 10-12 months of effort ($2.5 to $3 million).

+### Key Expertise Required

+Each third-party integration will require collaboration between both the front-end and backend engineers.
+The following expertise will be important for integrating third-party systems:

+* System Design / System Architecture
+* UI/UX
+* Web Development

 # Who's involved in building a chatbot?